-The South San Francisco Genetech project involved interior builld-out project of two new lab buildings: a four-story, 106,000 square-foot building and a three-story, 150,000 square-foot building.
-Cupertino Electric served as the design/build electrical contractor for both projects.
+This South San Francisco Genetech project involved the interior built-out of two new lab buildings: a four-story, 106,000 square-foot building and a three-story, 150,000 square-foot building.
+Cupertino Electric served as the Design/Build electrical contractor for both projects.
 The electrical scope of Building 41 included a 4000A service and power distribution system, a 500 kVA UPS and power distribution system, a 2000 kW generator, full lab power and lighting build-out.
-Building 42 involved two 4000A services and power distribution system, a 180 kVA UPS and power distribution system, a 2000 kW generator, kitchen and dining facilities and a conference area with teleconference and meeting capabilities featuring theatrical lighting control.
-In both buildings, Cupertino Electric provided full lab power and lighting build-out and installed a fire alarm system with smoke control, a security and alarm management system, and infrastructure for a BAS.
+Building 42 involved two (2) 4000A services and a power distribution system, a 180 kVA UPS and power distribution system, a 2000 kW generator, kitchen and dining facilities, and a conference area with teleconference and meeting capabilities featuring theatrical lighting control.
+In both buildings, CEI provided full lab power and lighting and installed a fire alarm system with smoke control, a security and alarm management system, and infrastructure for a BAS.

 This project involved contaminated soil containing methane.
-All soil work needed to be performed by the site contractor, including work designed under Cupertino Electric's design/build engineering contract.
-In addition, we spent hundreds of unanticipated hours conducting site visits and cordinating efforts to create an accurate equipment matrix.
-This understanding of the equipment that would be utilized in the new labs was critical to ensuring that the project met the end-user’s needs.
+All soil work needed to be performed by the site contractor, including work designed under Cupertino Electric's Design/Build engineering contract.
+In addition, CEI spent hundreds of unanticipated hours conducting site visits and cordinating efforts to create an accurate equipment matrix.
+This detailed understanding of equipment that would be used in the new labs was critical to ensuring that the project met Genentech's needs.